0xdbyx/token_buddy/README.md

 * Do not upload or share the JSON token map.
 It contains the original values.
 * The `See Also` column remains unchanged so Tenable reference URLs are preserved.
-* Unknown placeholders are left unchanged during detokenisation.
+* Unknown placeholders are left unchanged during detokenization.
 * A whole-cell value that looks structurally like an FQDN, such as `archive.tar.gz`, may be tokenized as an FQDN.